doing-science-to-stuff/ndt/aws/README.md

 ```text
 $ pcluster ssh my-test-cluster -i ~/.ssh/TestClusterSshKey.pem
 ```
-When promted about the authenticity of the host, answer `yes`.
+When prompted about the authenticity of the host, answer `yes`.

 Clone NDT:
 ```text